|

 Construction of the Chinese Gardens in the Hervey Bay Botanic Gardens is moving forward with a consignment of bricks, tiles and ornaments arriving from China.
 Garden designers and landscapers from Hervey Bay's sister city of Leshan have helped plan the garden, which will include a moon gate, water features, bridge and pavilion, but work will be completed be Council staff and local contractors.
 An Australian garden will be created in Leshan.
 Source: Building materials arrive for Chinese Garden (January 2012)

-Older news items at the bottom of the page
+Older news at bottom of page.

 Nurseries & services for Japanese/Chinese gardens in Qld